Environmental health policy: India

 In the mining communities of India, the population is at risk of respiratory illness and malaria.
-Those who live closer to the mines reported higher incidences of these illnesses.
+Those who live closer to the mines reported higher incidence of these illnesses.
 This has influenced environmental policy because mining is a profitable business that can be privatized, but with adverse effects on health they have been required to balance human and ecological health.

 India has also seen difficulty providing access to drinking water and sanitation services in rural areas.
 Community demand-driven programmes have been implemented since 2004 which required improvements in water supply, sanitation, and hygiene.
-This was an effort to improve children's health, and reduce diarrhoea and water-related illnesses.
-Only 21% of the rural population was using a private tap, the other percentage commuted to obtain water.
-Only 12% used private toilets, the others travelled to a main sanitation site.
+This was an effort to improve children's health and reduce diarrhea and water-related illnesses.
+Only 21% of the rural population was using a private tap, while the others commuted to obtain water.
+Only 12% used private toilets, while the others travelled to a main sanitation site.
 The implemented program was able to increase access to filtered water, private toilets, and increased hygiene.